 "A lot more than that is coming" in the update, says Neate.
 We'll see what else is on the way in next week's trailer, and the update will go live on Wednesday, January 15.

-Last month, we gave Sea of Thieves a commendation of our own, awarding it Best Ongoing Game (opens in new tab) in our 2019 GOTYs (opens in new tab).
+Last month, we gave Sea of Thieves a commendation of our own, awarding it Best Ongoing Game in our 2019 GOTYs.